Pantry: Victorian Era

 By the Victorian era, large houses and estates in Britain maintained the use of separate rooms, each one dedicated to distinct stages of food preparation and cleanup.
 The kitchen was for cooking, while food was stored in a storeroom, pantry or cellar.
-Meat preparation was done in a larder as game would come in undressed, fish unfilleted, and meat in half or quarter carcasses, and vegetable cleaning and preparation would be done in the scullery.
+Meat preparation was done in a larder as game would come in undressed, fish unfilleted, and meat in half or quarter carcasses.
+Vegetable cleaning and preparation would be done in the scullery.
 Dishwashing was done in a scullery or butler's pantry, "depending on the type of dish and level of dirt".

-Since the scullery was the room with running water, it had a sink, and it was where the messiest food preparation took place, such as cleaning fish and cutting raw meat.
+Since the scullery was the room with running water with a sink, it was where the messiest food preparation took place, such as cleaning fish and cutting raw meat.
 The pantry was where tableware was stored, such as China, glassware, and silverware.
-If the pantry had a sink for washing tableware, it was a wooden sink lined with lead, to prevent chipping the China and glassware while they were being washed.
+If the pantry had a sink for washing tableware, it was a wooden sink lined with lead to prevent chipping the China and glassware while they were being washed.
 In some middle-class houses, the larder, pantry, and storeroom might simply be large wooden cupboards, each with its exclusive purpose.